steven-matison/dfhz_hue_mpack/README.md

 #### Usage Notes
 - Make sure you get the correct /raw/ link if using the github links to download (see sample below).
 - Be sure to restart ambari after all Management Pack changes.
-- Your nodes need to be able to install all [dependencies](https://docs.gethue.com/administrator/installation/dependencies/).
+- Your nodes need to be able to install all [Hue Dependencies](https://docs.gethue.com/administrator/installation/dependencies/).
 Epel Repository is helpful here.
-- install time will be lengthy due to compile time for "make install" in the hue directory
+- Install time will be lengthy due to compile time for "make install" in the hue directory
+- Minimal install requires HDFS, Yarn, & Zookeeper

 #### Management Pack Installaion
 - Example  Install & Remove commands are: